ess-dmsc-dram/documents/meeting_notes/February_2018/Agenda.md

 | Milestone Planning | Owen/Thomas | Simon | Thomas suggested this based on [this](https://confluence.esss.lu.se/display/DMSC/Overview+of+Milestones).
 Owen Arnold not familar with how this is done within the DMSC/ESS, so maybe best that Thomas leads the session. | 2 hrs? | PM 15th |
 | ~~Workspaces~~      | Simon | Simon, Lamar| Simon working on this | 3 hr | 14th 13:00 |

+## Meeting Notes

+### Instrument 15th February 2018

+- Because we calculate the ComponentInfo on the base instrument, we can calculate the offset in makeLegacyParameter map without the need for the old Instrument tree itself.
+- Can we get rid of scaleX, scaleY from Rectangular detectors.
+It looks like we could just use the existing scale factors in ComponentInfo to support this.
+- Probably 1+ years of work to completely eliminate Instrument 1.0 from the codebase.
+The ESS can't justify the cost of this even though it is very desirable.
+- Nexus Geometry means NOT creating Instrument 1.0 as the starting point.
+How do we do things like Instrument Ray tracing?
+Two possible approaches:
+  1. Create Instrument 1.0 from Instrument 2.0 (easiest but essentially a HACK)
+  1. Port code using Instrument 1.0 usage to 2.0.
+How much time would it take?
+Would be a significant task just to establish how much effort this would take.

+### MD Distributed Data Reduction

+- Are tomography and imaging interested in this approach?
+- New kitware tool?

+### Instrument Teams

+- Use mcstas simulations as next phase for data reduction workflows.
+- Organised meetings at DMSC, with instrument scientists in 2018.
+Should ask about how familiar they are with Mantid.
+- Need to establish where the current state of Mantid does not support their workflows.
+Missing Algorithms.
+- May need to address the instrument teams 1:1, i.e. at next IKON.
+Maybe in Lund if not at IKON.
+- Should make effort to understand Imaging requirements from Robin.
+ODIN should be a challenge.
+- Are the errors going to be sqrt of counts?
+- Imaging requirements (see Agenda) is already part of the discussion about normalising to monitors at the ESS.